-- Do not remove the front cover or the wiring cover while the power of this product is ON, and do not run this product with the front cover or the wiring cover removed as the exposed high voltage terminals or the charging part of the circuitry can be touched.
-Otherwise you may get an electric shock. - from the charged inverter circuits and get an electric - shock.
+- While the power of this product is ON, do not remove the While the power of this product is ON, do not remove the front cover or the wiring cover.
+Do not run this product with the front cover or the wiring cover removed.
+Otherwise you may access the exposed high voltage terminals or the charging part of the circuitry and get an electric shock.
+Even if power is OFF, do not remove the front cover except for wiring or periodic inspection.
+You may accidentally touch the charged inverter circuits and get an electric shock. - shock.